Eight O'Clock Original Review

 For many years, A&P supermarkets had three coffees under its own label that customers could grind in the store.
-The medium blend, Eight O'Clock Original, is still earning fans after more than 150 years, according to Eight O'Clock reviews.
-Consumers posting Eight O'Clock reviews on a leading consumer-product testing site -- including one who has been drinking the coffee for decades -- enjoy being awakened by its aroma and the richness of its flavor.
+The medium blend, Eight O'Clock Original (starting at $4.98 for 12 ounces of whole beans, Amazon), is still earning fans after more than 150 years, according to Eight O'Clock reviews.
+Consumers posting reviews on a leading consumer-product testing site -- including one who has been drinking the coffee for decades -- enjoy being awakened by its aroma and the richness of its flavor.
 They find the coffee an excellent value that approaches the quality of premium blends.

 Several Eight O'Clock reviews by both consumers and experts mention that the original blend has a chocolate-y undertone and rave about its smoothness.
 While it seems to hold up to the addition of milk and sugar, it is probably best for people who drink their coffee black.
 Our tasting panel found that much of the coffee taste was lost when milk was added.
 They noticed that the coffee had a sweetness to it and they couldn't detect any aftertaste.